-- + Technical Electives: any CADM, EMEC, ELEC, ELTC, ENGG, CHEM, CISC, or WELD.
+- + Technical Electives: HVAC 265 is recommended however, can take any CADM, EMEC, ELEC, ELTC, ENGG, CHEM, CISC, HVAC or WELD.
 Ineligible electives: CADM100, CADM117, or EMEC115. - ++For the General Education Electives, students must select one course from the list of approved courses in two of the following categories: Arts & Humanities (AH); Social Science: Societies and Institutions over Time (SIT); Social Science: Scientific Study of Human Behavior (SSHB). - One course should be designated as Diversity and Global Awareness (D). - Completion of one General Education Elective in a Writing Intensive (WI) section satisfies the Writing Intensive (WI) requirement.
 GEOG121G (Environmental Sustainability) is recommended.